 For an overview of your “right to know”, “freedom of information” and other open-access laws, click here.

-We can also undertake wider-ranging research and investigative projects, in particular, investigating – for ‘personnel’ or ‘human resources’ departments – complaints or allegations raised in the workplace.
-For more information, click here.
+The FOIA Centre has developed from its roots of specialising in open-access digging to undertake wider-ranging research and investigative projects.
+For example, we can investigate – for ‘personnel’ or ‘human resources’ departments – complaints or allegations raised in the workplace.

 ™ The FOIA Centre logo is a registered Trade Mark